ChampionSamay1644/custom_yolo/docs/en/modes/train.md

 ### What are the common training settings, and how do I configure them?

-Ultralytics YOLO11 allows you to configure a variety of training settings such as batch size, learning rate, epochs, and more through arguments.
+numa_ultralytics YOLO11 allows you to configure a variety of training settings such as batch size, learning rate, epochs, and more through arguments.
 Here's a brief overview:

 | Argument | Default | Description                                                            |
 | -------- | ------- | ---------------------------------------------------------------------- |